Diocese of Toronto | Anglican Church of Canada

 They celebrated their Golden Jubilee in 1939, when the Woman’s Auxiliary of St. James became known as the Afternoon Branch, later known as Senior Branch.
 In the same year the Cathedral received a very generous bequest from Anna M. Brock for the purpose of disbursing funds through the Senior Branch for senior women’s ministry.
 These funds are now under the trusteeship of the Rector and Churchwardens.
 During Second World War, they were involved in such activities as helping families directly impacted by the war at home and abroad and visiting the wounded at St. Michael’s Hospital.

-After the war, many happy events took place in the life of the Senior Branch at St. James Cathedral.
-The Senior Branch continued in many years of service as they carried out their duties in the missionary and charity fields, presenting hymn books, and representing the Cathedral at the Women’s World Day of Prayer.
+After the war, many happy events took place in the life of the Senior Branch at St. James Cathedral as they continued in subsequent years of service, carrying out their duties in the missionary and charity fields, presenting hymn books, and representing the Cathedral at the Women’s World Day of Prayer.

 In 1968, the Senior Branch became known as the York Group.
 Ever since, membership has been open to all women parishioners of the Cathedral.